 Though he was left-handed, Wilson was a very skilled ambidextrous musician.
 He was particularly famous for flip-flopping between hands between and even during songs.

 Wilson was known to be a bit of a terror as a kid, earning the name Dennis the Menace, and later in life, he briefly invited Charles Manson and some of the cult to live with him.

 While the arrangement was short-lived, Wilson had a lot of respect for Manson, and they exchanged many musical ideas.

 14. Tony Iommi

 Iommi is a lefty through and through.
 He initially started playing guitar left-handed, and though he did consider switching, he never learned to play guitar right-handed.

 When Iommi was still working in an industrial factory, he lost the fingertips of his right middle and ring fingers.
 This caused him to briefly stop playing and leave the Black Sabbath, then named Earth.

-15. Daniel Barenboim
+18. Daniel Barenboim

 He is a musician, conductor, humanitarian, and polyglot fluent in six languages.
 Currently, he serves as the Berlin State Opera and Staatskapelle Berlin music director.